perslab/wgcna-toolbox/README.md

 * `organism`: `hsapiens` or `mmusculus`.
 * `magma_gwas_dir`: MAGMA input GWAS data directory as a character.
 Outputs results per subdirectory.
 Defaults to `/projects/jonatan/tmp-bmi-brain/data/magma/`.
 * `gwas_filter_traits`: Filter out modules not significantly correlated with matching gwas studies within the magma_gwas_dir.
 Takes a character with a vector of character names to match within the filename of the GWAS , e.g. `body_BMI_Locke2015` or `c('BMI', 'T1D', 'T2D')`.
 Case-insensitive.
 Defaults to `NULL`
-* `plot_permuted`: Compute and plot the modules on each resampled dataset?
-Good for visually inspecting how robust modules are to resampling, but computationally expensive.
-Defaults to `FALSE`
 * `n_cores`: Number of cores to use for parallelization.
 Defaults to 5

 ### Returns _OUT OF DATE_